data-gymnasia/courses/content/linear-algebra/content.md

 ---
 > id: step-22

-*Solution*.
-A bit of experimentation reveals that the integer linear combinations of these two vectors form a lattice as shown.
+*Solution.*  A bit of experimentation reveals that the integer linear combinations of these two vectors form a lattice as shown.

     figure: img(src="images/lattice.svg" width="400px")